dxc-technology/halstack-react/README.md

 cd app # from the root folder
 ```

 Install the application dependencies.
-The Assure React CDK dependency is linked to the local `lib` folder.
+The Halstack React CDK dependency is linked to the local `lib` folder.
 This one must have been previously built.

 ```bash
 npm install